Vilaine: Navigation

 The Vilaine is part of Brittany's canal system, built mainly in the 19th century for relatively small barges (130 tonnes).
-The entire system was transferred to the Brittany Region in 2011.
-In Rennes the river connects to the Canal d'Ille et Rance hence the Rance estuary, which enters the English Channel at Saint-Malo.
-In Redon it crosses the Canal de Nantes à Brest, giving access to Pontivy and the Blavet (west) and Nantes (east).
+The management of the entire system was transferred to the Brittany Region in 2011.
+In Rennes the river connects to the Canal d'Ille et Rance hence to the Rance estuary, which enters the English Channel at Saint-Malo.
+In Redon it crosses the Canal de Nantes à Brest, giving access to Pontivy and the Blavet river (west) and Nantes (east).